DTM-23/MCA-2022/README.md

 During week 8, I found classical piano pieces which I could then analyse in the form of a spectrograph in sonic visualiser.

-Example 1: Ludwig van Beethovan piano sonata No.2 Op.2 No.2
+ <b> Example 1: Ludwig van Beethovan piano sonata No.2 Op.2 No.2 </b>

 Spectrogram:
 ![Beethovanspectro](https://user-images.githubusercontent.com/113992031/201108147-7b6e01fc-c0c2-4474-a218-49ed8efdd78c.png)